kadfak/reason-react-code-splitting/README.md

 - [reason-loadable](https://github.com/kMeillet/reason-loadable):
   I previously used a solution similar to `reason-loadable`, but in my opinion it's too complex.
-It probably suffers from the flaw described in `3.
-Custom React.createElementVariadic binding`.
 I decided to dig deeper to make the implementation as simple as possible and this is the solution I came up with.

 That's about it.
 Have fun splitting modules!